 Obviously, it’s a long run and training is vital.
 We know it’s still cold outside but winter training is crucial to an event like this.
 David Martin-Jewell, Race Director of the JCP Swansea Half Marathon says…….

 “Winter training is an important part of being a runner and keeping up the required levels of fitness to continue taking part in races throughout the year.
 There are lots of runners who dread the colder temperatures and shorter hours of daylight but getting out in the fresh air during autumn and winter is good for the mind, body and spirit.
 There are lots of ways to combat the winter fatigue and hopefully these tips will encourage everyone to keep up the training or even take up running if you haven’t run before…”

 The event is about a few things.
 Achieving something for yourself, the competition, it is a race after all.
 But crucially, this is a fantastic opportunity for charities to raise some money and, more importantly, their profile.

-Organisers have announced Maggie’s Cancer Care as their Charity of the Year for 2020.
+Organisers have announced Maggie’s Cancer Care as their Charity of the Year.
 The team at Front Runner Events; who host a series of long distance running events in Llanelli and Swansea have been working in partnership with the charity for the last three years at the Swansea Half Marathon.

 Tash Smith, Senior Events Coordinator at Front Runner Events said…..